microsoft/coyote/docs/get-started/build-source.md

 ## Build from source

-If you plan to contribute a Pull Request to the Coyote repo then you need to be able to build the Coyote source code and run the tests.
+If you plan to contribute a Pull Request to Coyote then you need to be able to build the source code and run the tests.

 <a href="http://github.com/microsoft/coyote" class="btn btn-primary mt-20" target="_blank">Clone
 the github repo</a>